SmingHub/Sming/Sming/Arch/Rp2040/README.rst

    If you run ``make map`` you'll see there is no bootloader!
    It's part of the firmware image at present.
    Adding RP2040 support to rBoot may work, however the Pico typically has only 2MByte flash which is quite restrictive.
-   It may also be necessary to compile images at different addresses as windowed XIP (eXecute In Place) flash accesses do not appear to be supported.
+   It is also necessary to compile images at different addresses as there is no windowed XIP (eXecute In Place) capability.
+   See :library:`FlashIP` library for a basic method of OTA.

 Requirements